 Why Gone With the Wind Is The Worst Movie Ever Made

 Worst Movie Ever Made…?
-Every time Gone With The Wind fills the screen with its dishonest portrait of the Old South as it was before the Civil War, I cringe.
+Every time Gone With The Wind fills the screen with its dishonest portrait of the Old South and the mythical “Lost Cause,” I cringe.

 By David Stone

 Gone With The Wind is a classic mainly because Vivian Leigh’s work as a conflicted Scarlett is unforgettably heroic.
 Clark Gable’s as Rhett is classic movie’s iconic display of rugged individualism.

 Consider the other side: Movie making with a conscience

 And both stars are almost indescribably beautiful, showcased at their finest